 Baking used to be the one skill I never thought I could master.
 I used to say “I can cook like crazy but bake – are you nuts?” and my friends knew that I would be the one heading to the bakery or playing with a mix.
-I have had more than one ruined pie (like my dough debacle of Thanksgiving 2011), scorched quite a few quick breads and don’t even get me started on things that have gone crispy because life may or may not have gotten in the way.
+I have had more than one ruined pie, scorched quite a few quick breads and don’t even get me started on things that have gone crispy because life may or may not have gotten in the way.

 They say that if you have the proper tools, you will get good results and, while that may be somewhat true, I have also learned that if you have the right ingredients – that also is a big step in the right direction.
 When Diamond of California Nuts asked us what was our Baking Fantasy, I knew that I had to conquer the quick bread – specifically a blueberry quick bread which is something I have not mastered yet – until now.